 Their first mission is called “The Riddle of The Rebel Ronin”, as Miranda and Jack seek out a cosmic rubik’s cube that contains an all-powerful samurai genie inside who can grant one wish to whoever frees him.
 Except the genie is nearly impossible to free, as no one has been able to solve the puzzle necessary to do so in over 2,000 years.
 But doing the impossible is what Miranda does best.
 And freeing this genie would give Miranda the chance to wish for herself to be cured, right?

 Miranda manages to free the genie, and her one wish is for the genie to go back inside the cube and make it even harder for anyone to ever free him again.

 Jack is in shock, not understanding why Miranda didn’t use the wish to save herself.
 But Miranda said that the existence of a being that powerful was just far too dangerous.
 And if he were ever freed by the wrong person, that person could endanger billions of lives, so it was better to make sure that never happens.

-We see many more of Miranda and Jack’s missions, which takes them to planets made of glass, inhabited by giant ant-monsters, facing time-traveling terrorists, and other intergalactic threats.
-Do let the death-storyline fool you, there’s plenty of FUN in these adventures, too.
+We see many more of Miranda and Jack’s missions, which takes them to planets made of glass, or inhabited by giant ant-monsters, facing time-traveling terrorists, and other intergalactic threats.
+Don’t let the death storyline fool you, there’s plenty of FUN in these adventures, too.
 Brandon Thomas has done an excellent job writing a story that combines, action, drama, humor, and suspense.
 And Lee Ferguson’s artwork is a beauty to behold.
-And the extra stories in the book tell the origin of the Mercury family, and how Miranda first got her start as a science hero @ age 10, and then when she finally struck out on her own as an adult.
+And the extra stories in the book tell the origin of the Mercury family, and how Miranda first got her start as a science hero at age 10, and then when she finally struck out on her own as an adult.

 If I had an extra thumb I’d give this book THREE THUMBS UP!